rstudio/rstudio-conf/2025/README.md

 In this talk, I’ll introduce brand.yml and showcase the many ways that brand.yml can bring consistent styles to your data science outputs.

 📁 Materials

+## Lightning Talks

+Use Your Data Skills for Good: Ideas for Community Service

+Mapping sub-daily fire detections of historical California wildfires on demand with Sfarrow

+Multiple Console Sessions in Positron

+Approaching Positron from VS Code or RStudio

+Brand YML in Quarto

+Automating Event Scheduling with Python in Positron

+Putting an {ellmer} AI in production with the blessing of IT

+Enabling geospatial workflow management with targets: an R package origin story

+Plotgardener – Genomic Data Visualization Made Easy

+What we're doing to make Quarto fast(er)

+It's all fun and games til your analysis code is finished: the player package in R

+Birthing the pregnancy package